lindaperez/1_bk_Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Goals

 For this case, we thought about the next question that was.
 Is it an strategic decision to create a crowdfunding with that particular budget $10.000, should the budget be less or more?
-Are there any relationship between the goal and successful campaigns?
+Are there any relationship between the budget and successful campaigns?
-Initially the proccess to solve it was followint the steps in the Excel module, but during the process we could realize that we were getting the answer displaying the outcomes successful, failed, canceled with the the goal ranges or budget ranges.
-This help to understand that how many projects were successfull with every range of budget for example, with a budget between $10.000  and $14999 there were 39 successful projects over 72.
-To have a most readible result we took the percetage succefull, failed and canceled.
-The we could understand that with a budget between $10.000 to $14999 the percetage of sucefulness would be around 54% and the failness 46%.
+Initially the proccess to solve it was following the steps in the Excel module, but during the process we could realize that we were getting the answer, displaying the outcomes (successful, failed, canceled) with the the goal ranges or budget ranges.
+This helps to understand how many projects were successfull with every range of budget.
+For example, with a budget between $10.000  and $14.999 there were 39 successful projects over 72.
+To have a most readible result we took the percetage.
+Then, with a budget between $10.000 to $14999 the percetage of sucefulness would be around 54% and the failness 46%.
+It it the best budget for the project?

+To answer this questions It was designed a table with the range of possible Goals or bugets and the amount of the successful, failed, canceled projects and their percentages.

+The countIf function helped to count the outcomes by some criterias.

 The process to solve it was following the steps in the Excel Module, here some images: